MrTalentDev/rust-smart-contract/README.md

     Again, Session Code is executed in the account context.
 6. Multisig example => from old doc

-## Draft
+# Draft

-While Session code looks similar to Smart Contract code, it **operates in a different context**. **Session code is executed in the caller account's context** while **Smart Contract code is installed on-chain** to then be executed in the **Contract's context**.
-Also, Smart Contracts can hold multiple entry points, while Session code has only one Entry Point, also known as the "call" function. \
+Session code and smart contract code may have similar syntax, but they operate in different contexts.
+Session code is executed within the context of the caller's account, while smart contract code is installed on the blockchain and executed within the context of the contract.
+This means that session code only has one entry point, known as the "call" function, while smart contracts can have multiple entry points. \

-Should you use the storage system in a Session Code runtime, it will store and read from your account's named keys. \
-In a Smart Contract's context the storage system will read and write from and to the Contract's named keys.
+It's also important to note that when using the storage system in session code, data is stored and retrieved from the caller's account's named keys.
+On the other hand, in a smart contract context, the storage system reads and writes data from and to the contract's named keys.
 **When should you use Session Code?**
 1. When transferring funds from the account's main purse
 2. When configuring multisig thresholds or assigning weights to keys
 3. When you need to call a Smart Contract Entry Point in the account's context
-### Example 1: Session Code transfer
+## Example 1: Session Code transfer

 ```
 pub extern "C" fn call():